camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/05-cdi-java-ee-integration/07-the-cdi-event-bridge.html.md

   }
   ```

 * `@DeleteTask`: restricts the set of events by a certain task.
-The following is invoked whenever a task with the definition key (id in BPMN XML) "approveRegistration" is delete:
+The following is invoked whenever a task with the definition key (id in BPMN XML) "approveRegistration" is deleted:

   ```java
   public void onTaskEvent(@Observes @DeleteTask("approveRegistration") BusinessProcessEvent businessProcessEvent) {